TechSmart-Incorporated/1ClickCart/sites/onboarding/docs/Context.md

 The platform provides merchants with the tools required to:

 - Sell products online
-- Manage orders
+- Manage orders and customer checkout
 - Process payments
-- Interact with customers
+- Support delivery and pickup operations
-- Manage store operations
+- Handle core store operations in one place

 The long-term goal of 1ClickCart is to provide a platform similar to **Shopify**, but designed specifically for the Guyanese market where many small and medium-sized businesses lack accessible e-commerce infrastructure.